 But even more unproductive may be the mother's crumbling into guilt and shame, "I know I was a terrible mother; I never paid attention to anything but success.
 I feel terrible, I don't know how I can live with myself, I'm such a selfish person, I wish I were dead," etc. The conversation can get right back to focusing on the parent's pain.
 Once again this leaves the adult child's feelings and needs unseen, and unrecognized.
 In this case, what the adult child needs is to see the parent's pain, his real remorse about the fact that the adult child was hurt.
 Not that the parent is hurting about his own self.

 When a caretaker cannot hear with empathy that they have hurt the child, it sets up a fundamental internal conflict for the child with devastating life consequences.
-The child must choose to lose either 1) a sense of a zesty self if it does not to share their painful feelings with the parent, or 2) a sense of safe connection with the parent if they do share their painful feelings.
+The child must choose to lose either 1) a sense of a zesty self if they do not share their painful feelings with the parent, or 2) a sense of safe connection with the parent if they do share their painful feelings.

 Importantly, in addition, when empathy to oneself is cut off, more pain for the self and less empathy for the other is the result.
-The longer one is judging themselves, refusing self empathy, the longer it will take to develop true understanding of the other person.
+The longer one is judging themselves, refusing self-empathy, the longer it will take to develop a true understanding of the other person.
 If we want to make a change in our behavior, understanding and accepting one's self comes first.
-Punishing never helps in the long run--punishing either the other or the self.
+Punishing never helps in the long run—punishing either the other or the self.